NasreddineG/Machine-Learning/README.md

 - Neutral

-The dataset is to heavy to upload in github buut you can download it on kaggle website on this link:  https://www.kaggle.com/msambare/fer2013
+The dataset is to heavy to upload it in github, but you can download it on kaggle website on this link:  https://www.kaggle.com/msambare/fer2013

 The code is available on google colab in the link bellow: